 Nature and Scope

 An incumbent reports to the Deputy Director of the Division of Accounting and manages financial reporting and internal control functions at the state level.
-A significant aspect of the work assigned to an incumbent is responsibility for overseeing the preparation of the State’s Comprehensive Annual Financial Report (CAFR).
-Work also includes developing, implementing, and monitoring accounting, financial reporting, and internal control policies and procedures at the state level; providing guidance to state agencies in the interpretation and implementation of accounting, financial reporting, and internal control policies and procedures; and supervising CAFR preparation and Internal Control staff at the Division of Accounting.
+A significant aspect of the work assigned to an incumbent is responsibility for overseeing the preparation of the Annual Comprehensive Financial Report (ACFR).
+Work also includes developing, implementing, and monitoring accounting, financial reporting, and internal control policies and procedures at the state level; providing guidance to state agencies in the interpretation and implementation of accounting, financial reporting, and internal control policies and procedures; and supervising ACFR preparation and Internal Control staff at the Division of Accounting.

 Essential functions are fundamental, core functions common to all positions in the class series and are not intended to be an exhaustive list of all job duties for any one position in the class.
 Since class specifications are descriptive and not restrictive, incumbents can complete job duties of similar kind not specifically listed here.